Junos OS Routing Engine Components and Processes

 The Routing Engine kernel provides the underlying infrastructure for all Junos OS processes, including providing the link between the routing tables and the Routing Engine’s forwarding table.
 The kernel is also responsible for all communication with the Packet Forwarding Engine, which includes keeping the Packet Forwarding Engine’s copy of the forwarding table synchronized with the master copy in the Routing Engine.

-When the router boots, an initialization process (init) starts and monitors all the other software processes.
+When the device boots, an initialization process (init) starts and monitors all the other software processes.

 If a software process terminates or fails to start when called, the init process attempts to restart it a limited number of times and logs any failure information for further investigation.